Torsion bar suspension: types and features. What is torsion bar suspension

 What is a torsion bar?

-Elastic torsion bar suspension element with mountings
+Elastic element of torsion bar suspension with fastenings

 Round torsion shafts

-Types of torsion suspensions
+Types of torsion bar suspensions

 Front independent torsion bar suspension on wishbones

-• , compensating for body roll when driving.
+• , compensating body roll when driving.

 Rear independent suspension with transverse torsion bars